-- 4.5.1 The examiner will determine the grade immediately after an oral examination has been conducted.
-The student will be informed of this through the University study progress system. - 4.5.2 The examiner marks any written examination or other form of examination or constituent examination within 15 working days of the day on which the examination or constituent examination was held.
-The result is notified to the student.
-The final grade is recorded in the University study progress system, and the student is informed about it via that system. - 4.5.3 The examiner marks any practical within 15 working days of the day on which participation in the last practical component took place, or on which a practical report was handed in to the examiner. - 4.5.4 The examiner marks any written examination or constituent examination at least 5 working days prior to the resit of that examination.
-If necessary the date for the resit will be rescheduled in order to give the student sufficient preparation time.
-If the examiner is unable to comply with the period of 15 or 5 working days specified in article 4.5.2, 4.5.3 and 4.5.4, the student is notified accordingly through Brightspace and/or in a message sent to the student's u-mail address before this term expires.
+- 4.5.1 The examiner will determine the grade as soon as possible after an oral examination has been conducted.
+The student receives a message about the grade via the University study progress system. - 4.5.2 The examiner determines the grade of any written examination or other form of examination or constituent examination within 15 working days of the day on which the examination or constituent examination was held.
+The result is notified to the student within the same 15 working days.
+The final grade is recorded in the University study progress system, and the student receives a message about it via that system.
+The student will be informed of the result at least five working days before the next opportunity to resit the relevant examination.
+If this deadline is not met, the resit can be postponed. - 4.5.3 The grade of any practical assignment is communicated to the student via the university study progress system within 15 working days of the day on which participation in the last practical component took place, or on which a practical report was handed in to the examiner. - 4.5.4 If the examiner is unable to comply with the period of 15 respectively 5 working days, as specified in Article 4.5.2, the student is notified accordingly through Brightspace and/or in a message sent to the student's u-mail address before this term expires.
 This notification includes the latest date by which the student will be informed of the result. - 4.5.5 The examination result is expressed as a whole or half number between 1.0 and 10.0, including both limits.
-The result is not to be expressed as a number between 5.0 and 6.0. - 4.5.6 The result of the examination is considered to be a pass if the result is 6.0 or higher.
+The result is not to be expressed as a number between 5.0 and 6.0. - 4.5.6 The examination result is considered to be a pass if it is 6.0 or higher. - 4.5.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Fout!
+Verwijzingsbron niet gevonden., as well as of the appeals procedure. - 4.5.8 The Board of Examiners may draw up regulations that specify the conditions under which it may exercise its authority as specified in Article 7.12b, third paragraph, of the Act to determine whether every examination needs to be passed and/or under which conditions the results of constituent examinations can compensate for one another.
+These regulations are included in the Rules and Guidelines of the Board of Examiners.